Arthur Berthelet: Sherlock Holmes

-Following the positive film-industry and public reactions to Berthelet's first two projects, Essanay assigned him to direct longer, more elaborate "photoplays" such as The Misleading Lady (1916), The Primitive Strain (1916), Sherlock Holmes (1916), and Vultures of Society (1916).
 Sherlock Holmes proved to be an especially challenging and notable release for Berthelet.
 The production—the first American film to portray Sir Arthur Conan Doyle's very popular fictional detective—features American actor William Gillette, who since 1899 had already performed on stage as Sherlock Holmes hundreds of times on Broadway and in select theatres in Canada and England.
 (Note: Sherlock Holmes (1916) was for many decades classified as a lost film.
 In 2014, however, a complete duplicate negative of the motion picture was discovered in France.
 See Michael Phillips' May 21, 2015 Chicago Trubune article "Lost 'Sherlock Holmes' film shot in Chicago from 1916 found in France".)
 Widely recognized and celebrated for being the definitive interpreter of Holmes, Gillette was an authority on all of Doyle's related writings.
 Berthelet's own experience as a stage performer and his substantial knowledge of stage management made him an ideal director to adapt effectively a portrayal of Doyle's eloquent detective to a silent format dependent solely on pantomime and intertitles.
 In addition to directing an acclaimed expert in the role of Holmes, Berthelet had to film the seven-reel, 116-minute motion picture in Chicago and select exterior locations in that city to represent believably areas of London between the late Victorian and Edwardian eras.
 (Note: An extended digital copy (with additional restoration credits) of Berthelet's Sherlock Holmes for Essanay can be viewed here at the Internet Archive.)
 The results of his work received widespread accolades in 1916 film-industry publications and newspapers.
 Critic James S. McQuade of the New York trade journal The Moving Picture World praised Berthelet for the film's composition and general appearance, stating that "The settings are worthy of the acted production, and these and talented direction must be credited to Director Arthur Berthelet."
 In its assessment of the film, Motion Picture News, another widely read trade journal, judged the direction of this film version of Gillette's stage play as "excellent".
 The reviewer for Motography, Genevieve Harris, in her June 10, 1916 examination of Sherlock Holmes describes the film overall as "well produced" (Note: During the early silent era, the term "producer" was very often used interchangeably with "director".
 The distinction between the two film-production positions and their respective duties evolved over time and by the 1920s were referred to and credited separately.) but questions the decision to extend the picture's length to nearly two hours, a running time that she contends detrimentally affects the story's pacing and clarity in some parts: